 Will ISC provide support throughout the capital funding request process?
 Yes.
 ISC officials should be supporting funding requestors through the funding request process and the capital project phases.

 Who can I contact for more information?
-You can contact the 2021 CHRT 41 Intake Desk at chrt41-tcdp41@sac-isc.gc.ca.
+You can contact he 2021 CHRT 41 Intake Desk at chrt41-tcdp41@sac-isc.gc.ca or the regional offices through these links.

 A. Pre-Capital Needs Assessment, Feasibility and Planning Phase